Amrit1255/CITKMedical-System/README.md

 # CITKMedical-System

-CITKMedical is Based On Medical Management Syatem
+CITKMedical is Based On Medical Management System